Could this meal be the key to your weight loss plan?

-The researchers found that the group of women who ate 50 percent of their calories at lunch lost more weight than those who consumed most of their calories at dinner.
+Interestingly, the researchers found that the group of women who ate 50 percent of their calories at lunch lost more weight than those who consumed most of their calories at dinner.
 In fact, the lunch group lost 13 pounds versus 9.5 pounds and reported a greater reduction in BMI.

 The researchers hypothesized that the reason the lunch group dropped more weight was because their fasting insulin levels were lower compared to those who ate a majority of their calories at night.

 “When deprived of adequate energy during the day, physiological cues to eat in the evening may be very strong,” she says.
 “So many of us walk in from work and immediately head for the refrigerator, pantry or the kids’ leftovers.
 We typically consume more calories from chips than if we just ate dinner.”